-The report indicated that on average, there was improvement in all seven metrics and an average monthly reduction in costs of 42% per patient.
+The report indicated that on average, there was an improvement in all seven metrics and an average monthly reduction in costs of 42% per patient.
 Based on the entire time across the evaluation period that SIM operated in London, they estimated a total cost savings of £1.45 million.

 What’s totally lacking from these indicators is even a single marker of patient mental health outcomes or patients’ subjective experience.
 It’s like the program evaluation version of dead person goals; if a dead person could do better than a living person possibly could, your goals aren’t very good, or your evaluation metrics are complete bollocks.
 A dead person would come out ahead on all seven of those metrics.

-Emails that have accessed through Freedom of Information requests show that police had raised concerns the irregularities regarding the High Intensity Network’s evaluation of SIM’s initial implementation on the Isle of Wight.
+Emails that have accessed through Freedom of Information requests show that police had raised concerns about irregularities regarding the High Intensity Network’s evaluation of SIM’s initial implementation on the Isle of Wight.

 Award and Recognition for SIM

 People were clearly impressed by Serenity Integrated Mentoring and its money-saving results.
 An NHS Innovation Agency article, which isn’t dated, piles on the love: “Based on its success to date, in 2016 SIM was adopted by the NHS Innovation Accelerator programme, and in 2018 it was selected for national scaling and spread across the AHSN Network.
 AHSNs across the country will partner with mental health trusts and police services to roll out the SIM model.”